drvinceknight/pfm/_sources/building-tools/04-editor-and-cli/tutorial/main.md

 one after the other.
 ```

-We will now create a new directory:
+You will now create a new directory:

 `````{tab-set}
 ````{tab-item} Windows